magento/knowledge-base/README.md

 ## Contributing

 We welcome all kinds of contributions, from minor typo corrections to complete troubleshooting articles.
-Your contributions are highlighted in Adobe Commerce Bitergia dashboards.
+Your contributions are highlighted in Adobe Commerce Bitergia leaderboards.
 See [contribution points](docs/contribution-points.md) for details.

 ### General Contribution Flow